Green Algae Blooms in Ponds

 As string algae matures it eventually releases to the surface of the pond.
-It becomes buoyant from the oxygen it is producing.
+Why does algae float at the surface?Filamentous algae becomes buoyant from the oxygen it is producing.

 Is string algae bad for a pond?

-If algae is covering the majority of the surface, this is a natural indicator that there are excess nutrients within the water.
-Steps should be taken to reduce nutrients to healthy levels within the pond or lake.
+If algae is covering the majority of the surface, this is nature's indicator that excess nutrients are present.
+Steps should be taken to reduce nutrients levels within the pond or lake.
+Find Out How

 Planktonic algae is commonly referred to as green water algae or pea soup algae.
-This single celled algae particles float freely throughout the pond causing water to appear discolored.
+This single celled algae float freely throughout the pond.
 Coloration of planktonic algae forms can be green, yellow, blue-green or brown.

-Planktonic algae blooms can be a sign of a serious imbalance in a pond which can cause harm to fish.
+Planktonic algae blooms can be a sign of a serious imbalance in water.
 If visibility of pond measures less than 18 inches from the surface, steps should be taken to improve water conditions.

 Algae Blooms can lead to fish kills